-Abbott Molecular assumes no responsibility for omissions or errors contained in this website.
-Abbott Molecular does not guarantee that the use of any information provided herein will result in coverage or payment by Medicare at any particular level.
-Many factors affect Medicare reimbursement, not all of which may be described in the information provided.
+Abbott assumes no responsibility for omissions or errors contained in this website.
+Abbott does not guarantee that the use of any information provided herein will result in coverage or payment by Federal health care programs at any particular level.
+Many factors affect Federal health care program reimbursement, not all of which may be described in the information provided.
 Website users are encouraged to seek individual legal and/or coding guidance.
-IN PROVIDING THIS WEBSITE, ABBOTT MOLECULAR MAKES NO WARRANTIES, EXPRESS, IMPLIED OR STATUTORY, INCLUDING, BUT NOT LIMITED TO, WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND/OR NON-INFRINGEMENT.
+IN PROVIDING THIS WEBSITE, ABBOTT MAKES NO WARRANTIES, EXPRESS, IMPLIED OR STATUTORY, INCLUDING, BUT NOT LIMITED TO, WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND/OR NON-INFRINGEMENT.

-Abbott Molecular is not responsible for any actions taken by website users in billing Medicare for Abbott Molecular products, equipment or devices, including but not limited to, any billing and/or coding errors.
-Website users rely on the information contained in this website at their own risk and should check with the individual Medicare contractors to verify coverage, coding and payment.
+Abbott is not responsible for any actions taken by website users in billing Medicare or Medicaid for Abbott products, equipment or devices, including but not limited to, any billing and/or coding errors.
+Website users rely on the information contained in this website at their own risk and should check with the individual Federal health care program contractors to verify coverage, coding and payment.

 This website is a private website and is not associated, endorsed or authorized by the Department of Health and Human Services, the Center for Medicare and Medicaid Services or any other public or government organization or agency.